GabeScott/standard-works-vault/General Conference/2003 April - The Condition of the Church.md

 # The Condition of the Church

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 2003 General Conference*

+>*The gospel of Jesus Christ is the way of peace.
+To the extent we follow it and incorporate it in our lives … will we be blessed and prospered.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2003/04/the-condition-of-the-church?lang=eng)